saskaZs/Entropy-Visualization/README.md

 https://github.com/user-attachments/assets/32f4d57f-5a2d-4c55-a09e-de479ab7d7e9

+### Running the project

+1. **Download the project**
+  Either clone the repository `git clone https://github.com/saskaZs/entropy.git` or download it as a ZIP and extract it.
+  Go into the code folder `cd entropy/code`

+2. **Install dependencies**
+Make sure you have Node.js, then run `npm install`

+3. **Run the development server**
+`npm run dev`

+---
 The simulation implements a **simplified gas-in-a-box model** combined with a **discrete Shannon-entropy calculation** for the mixing of two particle “species” (red and blue).

----

-#### 1. Particle Dynamics (Microscopic Motion)
+#### 1. Particle Dynamics

 Each particle has a **position** `x(t)` and **velocity** `v(t)`.

-Between collisions, motion follows Newton’s equations of motion with no external forces (no gravity, no friction):
+Between collisions, motion follows Newton’s equations of motion with no external forces:

 - `v(t + dt) = v(t)`
 - `x(t + dt) = x(t) + v(t) * dt`

-Particles move inside a rigid cubic container represented by static colliders (the six walls).
+Particles move inside a rigid cubic container represented by static colliders represented by the six walls.
 When a particle hits a wall, the physics engine applies a perfectly elastic collision: the component of the velocity vector along the wall normal is flipped, while the tangential components are preserved.

 In vector form, you can think of it as: